FrancesCoronel/personal-website-v3/site/content/adventures/2018-02-16-demystifying-meltdown-spectre.md

 The computer processor throws an exception and the CPU cleans everything up, erasing any evidence of the crime.

-But the attacks keep coming, and while the CPU is doing cleanup, it’s also executing other code out of order.
+But the attacks keep coming, and while the CPU is doing cleanup, it's also executing other code out of order.

 This is what leaks the password.